cbalderama/QA-Tester-Portfolio/README.md

 ## Skills
 #### Manual Testing
     • Able to perform functional, performance, accessibility, and compatibility testing

     • First hand experience in mobile app development cycle as well as testing cycles

 #### Test Documentation
     • Experienced in creating test cases, test plans, and test scripts.

-     • Strong analytical and problem-solving skills in QA testing scenarios.

     • Skilled in identifying, documenting, and reporting software defects.

 #### Test Analysis
     • Proficient in analyzing project requirements and translating them into comprehensive test plans and strategies.

     • Experienced in identifying test scenarios, test cases, and test data necessary for thorough testing coverage.

     • Strong analytical and problem-solving skills in QA testing scenarios.

 #### Javascript Programming
     • Proficient in JavaScript programming language.

-     • Experience developing interactive web applications and dynamic web pages.
+    • Experience developing mobile applications.

-     • Strong understanding of JavaScript concepts such as variables, functions, loops, and conditionals.
+    • Good understanding of JavaScript concepts such as variables, functions, loops, and conditionals.